 Another step might be to take a field trip to a museum to see some masterpiece watercolor paintings.
 The important aspect of the work plan is that you are showing the reviewer that you have thought out all of the steps necessary for your project to be successful.
 This was not a last minute, late night idea you had, but you have developed a well-defined plan.

 Yes, it is important to take the time to list out exactly how you intend to spend the grantor’s money.
 Of course, Georgetown ISD Education Foundation understands that there might be slight changes once the purchase is made, but go through the effort of giving the reviewer an idea of what books you intend to purchase with the funds requested.
+Be sure to check with the district's head of library services for approval before submitting your application.

 Georgetown ISD Education Foundation awards all of the funds allocated for Teacher Innovation Grants; therefore, we often do not have extra to handle situations like this.
 We remind all applicants to include shipping and handling costs in their budget.